serpapi/google-search-results-ruby/README.md

 ```

 ### Search Archive API
+This API allows to retrieve previous search.

-a search to get a search_id.
+To do so run a search to save a search_id.
 ```ruby
 client = GoogleSearchResults.new(q: "Coffee", location: "Portland")
 original_client = client.get_hash